 Option to "Bank" Funds

-We recommend that students spend at least 1 year in the field.
-Students who have received an outside fellowship may spend an additional semester or possibly year in the field supported by Duke (this will be in lieu of banking the funding for write-up support at Duke).
-Those with an outside fellowships who elect to spend 1 year in the field will return to Duke with 2 full years of funding.
-Students who have not received outside funding will not be eligible for more than 1 year of Duke support in the field will also return to Duke with three semesters of funding.
+We recommend that students spend at least one year in the field.
+Students who have received an outside fellowship may spend an additional semester in the field (eighteen months total).
+Those who get outside fellowships and spend eighteen months in the field will return to Duke with three semesters of funding, while students who have not received outside funding and spend one year in the field will also return to Duke with three semesters of funding.

 Duke offers fieldwork grants through the Graduate School.

-In the spring of the second year, you should collect information about relevant grants for their field dissertation research in the fourth year.
+In the spring of the second year, students should collect information about relevant grants for their field dissertation research starting in January of the third year.
 Please note: some deadlines are as early as mid-summer after the second year.
-In the fall of the third year, you are expected to apply to all relevant sources for external funding for fourth year dissertation research.
-There are grants specifically allocated to support you in the dissertation writing stage.
+In the fall of the third year, you are expected to apply to all relevant sources for external funding for dissertation research.
+There are grants specifically allocated to support students in the dissertation writing stage.